thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 The initial state of the above Disjoint Set

 At this point our `set` contains 10 subsets/partitions, i.e. each element initially is its own set.
-Let’s merge some of these:
+Let's merge some of these:

 ```ts
 // combine subsets